 For EDUC 970: Dissertation Literature Review, you will want to search several databases for your literature review.
 Depending on your specific topic, the following databases will be the most useful.
+See the library's A-Z Databases list for all available databases.
+You can also search for specific journals using the library's Journals A-Z tool.

-When searching for articles, Google Scholar (http://scholar.google.com/) can be used as a supplement.
+When searching for articles, Google Scholar can be used as a supplement.
 Unlike PubMed or other databases, there is no quality control in terms of the content that is retrieved in a search.
 Results may include citations to journal articles, books/book chapters, conference papers, dissertations, or scholarly work that has been deposited in institutional repositories.
 Evaluate search results carefully.
 Refer to the "Evaluating Journal Quality" tab for more information about how to evaluate academic journals.

 A useful feature of Google Scholar is there may be full-text links to articles that may not be reflected in database searches in PubMed or other databases.
 You can also customize the settings to show a "Find it @ BCHS" when full-text may be available via the BCHS library.
-In the example below, there are several articles with [PDF] or an [HTML] link to the right.
+In the screenshot below, there are several articles with [PDF] or an [HTML] link to the right.
 The 4th item shows an example of the "Find it @ BCHS" link.
 Click on the PDF at the top of this box for instructions on how to set the library link.

 Depending on your research topic, there may be other databases from the disciplines of business, education, and the social sciences that are available at other academic libraries.
 Here are some examples: